xfdywy/hessian/readme.txt

-This is  a project to explore the hessian matrix of machine learning model.
+This is  a project to explore the hessian matrix of the machine learning model.